Sujata018/Image-Processing/P2-code/README.md

 # Description
-implementation of paper 05746646 "Partitioning Histopathological Images: An Integrated Framework for Supervised Color-Texture Segmentation and Cell Splitting"  proposed by Hui Kong*, Metin Gurcan, Senior Member, IEEE, and Kamel Belkacem-Boussaid, Senior Member, IEEE
+Implementation of paper 05746646 "Partitioning Histopathological Images: An Integrated Framework for Supervised Color-Texture Segmentation and Cell Splitting"  proposed by Hui Kong*, Metin Gurcan, Senior Member, IEEE, and Kamel Belkacem-Boussaid, Senior Member, IEEE

 # Segmentation results from this project: